 Of course, Walmart are not alone in pushing suppliers to focus on and reduce their GHG emissions.
 HP Enterprise are also “raising the bar by becoming the first company to establish a comprehensive supply chain management program that requires companies in their value chain to set science-based emissions reduction targets”.

 Reporting will be carried out on an annual basis using calendar year data.
-In 2017, reporting will be open from October 2nd through to November 3rd 2017.
-Suppliers can also submit data from 2015 and/or 2016.

 Reporting will be conducted via surveys issued on the SAP Product Stewardship Network (PSN), the same platform used to issue the Walmart Sustainability Index survey.